-Any blank spaces in the schedule or in Box I.28 should be deleted with diagonal lines.
+Any blank spaces in the schedule or in $\ensuremath{\text{Box I.28}}$ should be deleted with diagonal lines.

-Further to the guidance for Box I.11 above, OVs should enter the relevant approval number of the manufacturing plant in addition to the other required information.
+Further to the guidance for paragraph I.11 above, OVs should enter the relevant approval number of the manufacturing plant in addition to the other required information.